abhilashsaj/Wearable-Based-Health-Monitoring-System/README.md

 ###### Screen 1

+- User Log In/ Sign Up

-- UI to show the health parameters value as mentioned above.
+- UI to show the health parameters from IOT/Open API

 - After getting the values
 from wearable to smartphone upload the